abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/qsc_install.rst

 Install QSC using a GUI
 -----------------------------

-1. Download the latest `Qualcomm Software Center <https://softwarecenter.qualcomm.com/#/catalog/item/Qualcomm_Software_Center>`__, and then select :guilabel:`Download`.
+1. Go to the `Qualcomm Software Center <https://softwarecenter.qualcomm.com/#/catalog/item/Qualcomm_Software_Center>`__, and then select :guilabel:`Download`.

    .. image:: ../../media/k2c-qli-build-ga/QSC_download.png

-   The QSC Debian package (``.deb``) is downloaded to your machine.
+   The QSC Debian package (``.deb``) downloads to your machine.

-2. To install the QSC Debian package using the Ubuntu GNOME GUI, GDebi must be installed first.
+2. To install the QSC Debian package using the Ubuntu GNOME GUI, install GDebi first.
 Run the following command on your Linux host computer to install GDebi:

    ::